travisdoor/bl/docs/master/language.md

 Person {id = 1, name = Martin, age = 20}
 ```

-Due to lack of OOP support we cannot declare member functions in structures and there is no class or
+Due to lack of OOP support, we cannot declare member functions in structures and there is no class or
 object concept in the language.
 Common way to manipulate with data is passing them into the
 function as an argument.

 ```c